 The construction of the Town Branch Trail-Distillery District has officially started.
 This section of trail is from Forbes Road at Manchester St. along Manchester to its intersection with Oliver Lewis Way.
 It includes the additional turn lanes at Manchester and Forbes.
 The contractor is ATS Construction and they have started installing erosion and sediment control along the corridor.
 You may also have noticed that Kentucky Utilities has started their relocation, with the other utilities just as Windstream, Spectrum, Metronet, Columbia Gas and KY American Water to follow.
 As the project progresses, I will be providing periodic updates.
 If you are on this email list and wish to be removed, please let me know.

-- Windstream, Metro Net, Spectrum, Century Link and ATT are continuing to relocate their facilities.
-Water Quality has finished the sanitary sewer work.
-Manchester St. is open.
+- Windstream, Spectrum, and ATT are continuing to relocate their facilities.

 Legacy Trail Phase 3 Construction Updates